Section 5739.01 | Sales tax definitions.

 (ii) Placing data into the computer equipment to be retrieved by designated recipients with access to the computer equipment.

 For transactions occurring on or after the effective date of the amendment of this section by H.B.
-157 of the 127th general assembly, December 21, 2007, "electronic information services" does not include electronic publishing.
+157 of the 127th general assembly, December 21, 2007, "electronic information services" does not include electronic publishing as defined in division (LLL) of this section.

 (d) "Automatic data processing, computer services, or electronic information services" shall not include personal or professional services.